pablo-marin-vicuna/ClimateTweetSentiment/Docs/Data_Report/DataSummaryReport.md

 - word_count
 - average_tfidf

-The top to features according to this analysis:
+The top ten features according to this analysis:

 | feature            |   information_gain |
 |:-------------------|-------------------:|